-The attractive building has contributed greatly to the Baroque musical life of the city, having been a venue to many musical events, recitals and royal parties.
+The attractive building has contributed greatly to the Baroque musical life of the city, having been a venue for many musical events, recitals, and royal parties.
 There is a statue of Bratislava-born composer Jan Nepomuk Hummel in the palace's park.
 The President of Slovakia resides in the palace, hence the name.

 Address: 811 06 Bratislava-Old Town, Slovakia

 The Archbishop's Palace, complete with its sprawling English garden is situated right next to the Presidential Palace.
 It used to serve as a summer seat for the archbishops of Esztergom.
 Currently it houses the government of Slovakia.